Self-evaluation tips & examples for your next performance review [with infographic]

 There are different performance management methods, and not every employer follows the same metric in 360° reviews.
 Even if grades seem to be the same (e.g., 0-10, 1-5), benchmarks may differ.
 For instance, 3 would indicate average performance within some metrics, but we recommend a system in which 3 stands for meeting all expectations (or 100%).

 Make sure to get informed before starting your self-assessment.
 This way, you won’t be at risk of assigning yourself grades that don’t correspond to your self-evaluation.
-Furthermore, you won’t be startled if you receive a rating that seems very low, but according to your company’s system, reflects a better evaluation than you thought.
+Additionally, you won’t be startled if you receive a rating that seems very low, but according to your company’s system, reflects a better evaluation than you thought.

 After the review, focus on the “what”